 The transfer of power occurs at noon, which means even if they are sworn in at 11:58, there are two minutes where it isn’t official.

 This also means that the President-Elect can be president at noon on a Sunday but take office publicly a day later.

 It is also interesting to note that January 20th wasn’t the original date of the inauguration.
 The original date was the 4th of March.

-Critics felt that this left an overly long transition period between the election and transfer of power.
-A major problem here was that there were “Lame Duck” Congress sessions with members that hadn’t been re-elected.
+Critics felt this left an overly long transition period between the election and the power transfer.
+The major problem was that there were “Lame Duck” Congress sessions with members that hadn’t been re-elected.